 - PEOs specialize in HR, so we budget for continuous training.
 Our specialists are attending training or webinars on a monthly if not weekly basis.
 We are literally on the cutting edge of new developments.

 - A PEO provides more protection through co-employment.
 In house HR usually cannot shoulder the extra liability for compliance like a PEO can.

 - PEOs can enhance what in house HR is doing and put them in more strategic roles to maximize efficiency.

 - PEOs can often provide an HRIS system that gives companies a customized online portal for employees to access pay stubs, W2s, view PTO balances, etc.) and gives the company more prestige and a bigger company feel because these systems are very costly for a small business to purchase.

 - PEOs can often improve the company’s current benefits package with FSAs, employee assistance programs, and other things the company may not have been able to previously offer staff.

 Of course, picking the right PEO is of the utmost importance.
-Ensure the PEO is certified, has experience in your industry, and qualified references.
+Ensure the PEO is reputable, has a service model that matches your company’s needs, and has qualified references.